Biden grieves with Texas town as anger mounts over school shooting

 White House aides and close allies say Biden is unlikely to wade into specific policy proposals or take executive action on firearms to avoid disrupting delicate negotiations in the divided Senate.

-Democrats in the Senate also dialed down the rhetoric as negotiations continued during the chamber's Memorial Day holiday recess this week.
+Democrats in the Senate also dialled down the rhetoric as negotiations continued during the chamber's Memorial Day holiday recess this week.

 Leading Republicans like US Senator Ted Cruz of Texas, former President Donald Trump and Abbott have rejected calls for new gun control measures and instead suggested investing in mental health care or tightening school security.